sbslee/pypgx/docs/api.rst

       - Semantic type of the archive.
       - ``CovFrame[CopyNumber]``, ``Model[CNV]``

-Notably, all archive files have defined semantic types, which allows us to ensure that the data that is passed to a method/command is meaningful for the operation that will be performed.
+Notably, all archive files have defined semantic types, which allows us to ensure that the data that is passed to a PyPGx command (CLI) or method (API) is meaningful for the operation that will be performed.
 Below is a list of currently defined semantic types:

 - ``CovFrame[CopyNumber]``
     * CovFrame for storing target gene's per-base copy number which is computed from read depth with control statistics.